 - Generally, a senior thesis cannot be completed during summer sessions.
 Exceptions will be made only under extraordinary circumstances.

-- The student must submit an Individual Studies/Research Contract to the Records Office at the time of registration.
+- The student must submit an Individual Studies/Research Contract to the Registrar at the time of registration.

 - The senior project typically will exceed 20 pages in length.
 The student will defend the thesis during an oral examination lasting approximately 45 minutes.

 - During the semester in which the senior thesis is completed, the student should meet regularly with the thesis director to discuss progress.
 One or more drafts of the thesis should be submitted to the director according to a mutually acceptable calendar.